cda-tum/mnt-siqad-plugins/README.md

   </picture>
 </p>

-*QuickSim* is an accurate *and* efficient physical simulation algorithm for determining the charge distribution of atomic *Silicon Dangling Bond (SiDB)* assemblies.
-Since positively charged SiDBs are not yet used for logic, this algorithm is a 2-state simulation and neglects positively charged SiDBs, which is a reasonable assumption for SiDB assemblies without closely spaced SiDBs.

-QuickSim is implemented on top of the [*fiction*](https://github.com/marcelwa/fiction/) framework.
-This plugin makes the algorithm available inside the [SiQAD](https://github.com/siqad/siqad) GUI.
+This plugin provides two Physical Simulators for *Silicon Dangling Bond (SiDB)* Logic: __*QuickExact*__ and __*QuickSim*__.

 #### General information:

+Both are implemented on top of the [*fiction*](https://github.com/cda-tum/fiction) framework.
+This plugin makes the simulators available inside the [SiQAD](https://github.com/siqad/siqad) GUI.

+##### *QuickExact*

+*QuickExact* is an exact simulator, i.e., it determines __all__ physically valid charge configurations of a given layout with __100 % accuracy__.

+- The parameter `simulation base number autodetection` determines whether the simulation should automatically assess and set the required base number before starting.
+When set to `0` (off), this feature is disabled.
+However, when set to `1` (on), the simulation evaluates the possibility of positively charged SiDBs occurring based on the provided physical parameters or the proximity of SiDBs.
+If there's a potential for positively charged SiDBs, the base number is dynamically set to 3.
+Otherwise, it is set to 2.
+This ensures that the simulation consistently delivers correct results.

+##### *QuickSim*

+*QuickSim* is an approximate 2-state simulator for determining the ground state of a given SiDB layout.

-- QuickSim enables the tuning of simulation parameters: `iteration steps` and `alpha`.
+- It enables the tuning of several simulation parameters: `iteration steps` and `alpha`.
 For gate layouts, there should be no need to adjust the default values.
 If no solution is found, however, `iteration steps` can be increased or `alpha` reduced to enable high-effort simulation.
-- QuickSim returns physically valid charge configurations only.
+- The `Instance count` parameter gives control over the number of threads used for the simulation.
+  When set to `-1`, *QuickSim* maximizes computational resources by utilizing all available threads, optimizing simulation efficiency.

 ## Quick Start